MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-a-port-using-the-wcf-oracledb-adapter.md

     1. Click the **General** tab, click the **Configure** button and provide values for the connection parameters.
 For more information about the connection URI, see [Create the Oracle Database connection URI](../../adapters-and-accelerators/adapter-oracle-database/create-the-oracle-database-connection-uri.md).

     2. On the **General** tab, in the **Action** text box, type the action for the operation.
-See the [Technical reference](../../adapters-and-accelerators/adapter-oracle-database/technical-reference-for-the-oracle-database-adapter.md) for a list of actions for each operation.
+See [Messages and Message Schemas](messages-and-message-schemas-for-biztalk-adapter-for-oracle-database.md) for a list of actions for each operation.
 For example, the action to invoke the Insert operation an EMPLOYEE table under the HR schema in an Oracle database is:

         ```
         http://Microsoft.LobServices.OracleDB/2007/03/HR/Table/EMPLOYEE/Select